ProhibitedTV/BitRiver-Live/README.md

   --file deploy/migrations/0001_initial.sql
 ```

-Once a driver such as `pgxpool` is available, start the API with the Postgres storage driver:
+With the migrations applied and a Postgres driver such as `pgxpool` available, start the API with the Postgres storage driver:

 ```bash
 go run ./cmd/server \